 - Mandatory Cost Sharing is cost sharing that is required by the sponsoring agency and included in the proposal budget.
 This can be in the form of a specified dollar amount, a certain percentage of total costs or in-kind.

 - Voluntary Committed Cost Sharing is cost sharing that the University contributes to a project on its own initiative and is included in the proposal budget or award.
 Once committed, this amount becomes a legal obligation on the part of the University.

-Cost sharing (regardless of type) should only be provided when required by the sponsor.
+Cost sharing (regardless of type) should only be provided when required by the sponsoring agency.
 Because cost sharing typically involves the use of departmental and/or college funds, department heads and/or deans must approve cost share in proposals and may impose limits on the amount of cost sharing.
 Research & Innovation also reserves the right to impose cost sharing limits on proposals as situations warrant.
 Only after in-kind cost share from departmental and college resources is exhausted should cash cost share be considered.

 Cost sharing by Research & Innovation will only be in proportion to the distribution of F&A dollars recovered under the F&A distribution policy that is in place at that time.
-Except under unusual circumstances as determined by the Vice President for Research and Innovation, Research & Innovation will not provide cash cost share in excess of the F&A collected and retained by the University.
+Except under unusual circumstances as determined by the vice president for research and innovation, Research & Innovation will not provide cash cost share in excess of the F&A collected and retained by the University.
 If an agency allows F&A costs and requires cost sharing, then a waiver of F&A costs is not an acceptable method of providing cost share.
 F&A recovery may be reinvested to meet the cost share requirements of the project.